quasar-team/quasar/Documentation/source/quasarCommands.rst

 build
 -----

-| This is the main command to build the project (a quasar-based OPC-UA
+| This is the main command to build the project (a quasar-based OPC UA
   server).
 | Syntax: